-Some analysts also suggest that transatlantic tensions could negatively affect future U.S.-EU cooperation against terrorism.
+Some analysts suggest that transatlantic tensions could negatively affect future U.S.-EU cooperation against terrorism.
 Differences in U.S. and European approaches to countering terrorism have become more evident as Washington has broadened the war against terrorism beyond Al Qaeda and Afghanistan.
 Most EU members continue to view terrorism primarily as an issue for law enforcement and political action rather than a problem to be solved by military means.
-Europeans are increasingly worried that the United States is losing the battle for Muslim "hearts and minds," not only because of the war with Iraq, but also because of U.S. decisions that some charge violate human rights, such as detaining suspected Al Qaeda terrorists at Guantánamo Bay.
+Europeans are increasingly worried that the United States is losing the battle for Muslim "hearts and minds" because of the war in Iraq, past prisoner abuse at Abu Ghraib, and the detentions of terrorist suspects at Guantánamo Bay.
+The EU has also expressed concerns about a November 2005 Washington Post report of alleged "secret" CIA prisons for terrorist suspects in some eastern European member states and the U.S. practice of rendition; the European Parliament has established a special committee to investigate these allegations.
 Despite these frictions, others argue that Europe remains vulnerable to terrorist attacks, and law enforcement cooperation will continue because it serves both EU and U.S. interests.